NeuroTechX/ntx_slack_archive/introductions.md

  >Hello All, glad I found the NeuroTechX community!
 Looking forward to learning more.
 Through my work at UCSD a few years ago, I started a blog on cognitive health that's turned into a niche media site.
 With your okay, would like to share topics &amp; progress with our 50k+ subscribers.
 Thanks:+1:

+6/26/2017 7:49 PM

+ **yannick** :

+ >Hey dcelliott welcome on board!
+Very interesting, Ill contact you in PM.
+Whats the blog/site?